 (2) Relevant procedures, guidance, and information that do not meet the criteria in paragraph (a)(1) of this section are issued in the DFARS Procedures, Guidance, and Information (PGI).

-(b) When Federal Register publication is required for any policy, procedure, clause, or form, the department or agency requesting Under Secretary of Defense (Acquisition, Technology, and Logistics) (USD(AT&L)) approval for use of the policy, procedure, clause, or form (see (1)) must include an analysis of the public comments in the request for approval.
-Information on determining when a clause requires publication in the Federal Register and approval in accordance with 201.304 (1) is provided at(b).
+(b) When Federal Register publication is required for any policy, procedure, clause, or form, the department or agency requesting Under Secretary of Defense (Acquisition, Technology, and Logistics) (USD(AT&L)) approval for use of the policy, procedure, clause, or form (see 201.304 (1)) must include an analysis of the public comments in therequest for approval.
+Information on determining when a clause requires publication inthe Federal Register and approval in accordance with 201.304 (1) is provided at PGI 201.301 (b).

 201.303 Publication and codification.